Deyaa/CouponSystemPart1/README.md

 # CouponSystemPart1

-All usernames and passwords exist in the main method, therefore, there is no need to add it here.
+* All usernames and passwords exist in the main method, therefore, there is no need to add it here.

+* To start the application you have to enter to the class and run the main method: src/main/java/com/bhp/playground/Program.java

 1. Creating the database and tables: